 - The College does not permit mass-consumption containers at informal (as opposed to formal College-sponsored) events in the dining halls, Case Center, academic buildings, or residential buildings.

-- With the approval of the Office of Residential Life, students over 21 residing in Sussman Apartments or Northwoods Village Apartments may serve alcohol at parties.
-The Event Authorization Form details expectations and requirements.
-This form is also available in the Office of Residential Life.
+- With the approval of the Office of Residential Life, students over 21 residing in Sussman Apartments or Northwoods Village Apartments may serve alcohol at parties, but no recipients shall be under the age of 21.
+The Party Request Form details expectations and requirements.
+In order to be eligible to host apartment parties, students must attend the required social host training.
+Details about training are made available on the Office of Residential Life website each semester.

 Skidmore College utilizes TIPS-certified student bartenders and individuals who check identification for legal age verification at all Student Government Association-sponsored events.
 The College expects these individuals to abide by and enforce the Skidmore College alcohol and drug policy.